Some of our services are closed or have different hours over Easter, from Friday 7 April to Monday 10 April.

-As a food business owner, it is your legal obligation to ensure all staff handle and serve food that is safe and suitable for your customers and to be aware of food allergies and intolerances.
+As a food business owner, it is your legal obligation to ensure your staff are aware of food allergies and intolerances, and that your customers can make informed safety choices about the food they buy.

 It's good customer service to provide information about whether a menu item is halal or vegetarian, but this is not a legal requirement.